 Is Performance Lab NutriGenesis Multi Safe?

-With all their talk of propriety farmed-in-a-lab NutriGenesis® ingredients, we were half expecting side effects along the lines of mutations of the head, claws, warts, and perhaps children being born with three eyes, that’s not the case.
+With all their talk of propriety farmed-in-a-lab NutriGenesis® ingredients, we were half expecting side effects along the lines of mutations of the head, claws, warts, and perhaps children being born with three eyes, but that’s not the case.
 Instead, these seem to perform just like any other decent vitamin, neon yellow pee and all.

 Of course, some rare individuals may be allergic or sensitive to an ingredient in this product, though they are essential vitamins and minerals, so let’s hope not.
-Even so, if you are allergic or sensitive, stop using it; and if you’re pregnant, nursing, or on medication, consult with your doctor first.
+Even so, if you are allergic or sensitive, stop using it; and if you’re pregnant, nursing, or on medication, consult your doctor first.

 Where to Buy Performance Lab NutriGenesis Multi